 Debbie's Question: My ex and I have joint custody, and my 11 year old stated that his dad told him that he could tell the judge he wants to live with his dad when he turns 12.
 My ex has had a drinking problem and a dui in the past, but has just completed a drug program.
 I'm worried that he will take my boys.
 He lives with his parents and has a different job every other month.
 Should I be worried?

 Brette's Answer: Children never get to decide.
 The decision is always made by the judge, or by agreement of the parents.
-To change custody, he would need to show a change in circumstances.
+For child custody changes to be warranted, he would need to show a change in circumstances.
 Your son's opinion is important but is not even close to decisive in the case.
 His past history is important.
 Completing rehab is a good step, but it doesn't mean he will stay clean.
 You may have to go to trial if he files for a modification and if so, ask that a law guardian or guardian ad litem be appointed for your son.
 If he has bribed your son, this will likely become clear during a trial.
 I think a judge would be reluctant to change custody at this point.

 Paula's Question: We had an uncontested divorce, but I feel I was bullied into letting my ex have custody.
 I had no money for an attorney and wanted to get away as quickly as possible.
 Now, I'm remarried with a steady job and nice home.
 My 8 year old daughter expresses her desire to live with me every visit and I feel it's in her best interest at this time.
 There are 3 other children living in ex's home, and she is suffering emotionally and feels caught in the middle.